harshithakashi/batch-streaming-pipeline/README.md

 → Amazon S3 (Landing Zone)
 → AWS Glue ETL Job
 → Amazon S3 (Curated Zone) / Amazon RDS
+**Batch Flow (Simple Explanation)**

+1. A sample CSV file (`scripts/sample_data.csv`) is uploaded to Amazon S3 (Landing Zone).
+2. An AWS Glue ETL job reads the CSV from S3.
+3. Glue cleans and transforms the data.
+4. The transformed data is written to:
+   - Amazon S3 (Curated Zone) OR
+   - Amazon RDS for analytics and reporting.

 ### Streaming Pipeline